emeth-/Clipbox/README.txt

 (notice for myself in the future - on my machine, use python2.7 for compile)
 $ python after_osx_build.py

-Then be sure to move the confix.txt to the root directory of the app and update it with your settings.
+Then be sure to move the config.txt to the root directory of the app and update it with your settings.

 ---WINDOWS---
 Libraries I Use: